Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 Before creating an NFT, the initial step is to upload the image for the NFT.
 This process involves converting the image to a buffer, then converting it to a `Metaplex` file, and finally uploading it to the designated "Storage Driver".

-The Metaplex SDK supports the creation of `MetaplexFile` from either files present on your local computer or those uploaded by a user through a browser.
+The Metaplex SDK supports the creation of a `MetaplexFile` from either files present on your local computer or those uploaded by a user through a browser.
 You can do the former by using `fs.readFileSync` to read the image file, convert it into a `MetaplexFile` using `toMetaplexFile`.

 ```tsx
 const buffer = fs.readFileSync("/path/to/image.png");